Program Assistant Visa Sponsorship Jobs in Virginia

 Which companies sponsor visas for program assistants in Virginia?

 Federal contractors and research institutions are among the most active sponsors for program assistant roles in Virginia.
-Organizations like Leidos, Booz Allen Hamilton, SAIC, George Mason University, and the American Red Cross (headquartered in the D.C. metro area) have histories of sponsoring H-1B and other work visas.
+Organizations like Leidos, Booz Allen Hamilton, SAIC, George Mason University, and the American Red Cross (headquartered in the D.C. metro area) have histories of sponsoring H-1B visa and other work visas.
 Nonprofits and international development organizations concentrated in Arlington and Alexandria also sponsor program assistants with qualifying academic backgrounds.

 Which visa types are most common for program assistant roles in Virginia?

 The H-1B visa is the most common pathway for program assistants in Virginia, provided the role qualifies as a specialty occupation requiring at least a bachelor's degree in a specific field.
-J-1 exchange visitor visas appear in research and academic contexts, particularly at universities.
+J-1 visa exchange visitor visas appear in research and academic contexts, particularly at universities.
 Some international organization roles in the D.C. metro area may qualify under the G visa category.
 Eligibility depends heavily on the specific duties and degree requirements of the position.

 Which cities in Virginia have the most program assistant sponsorship jobs?